jeremy9959/Clustering-Seminar/README.md

 involve finding a reduction to, say, $2$ dimensions, visualizing the data there somehow, and then using the human eye to recognize clusters.

-**Goals:** The goal of this seminar is to explore the problem of rigorously characterizing clusters in data and of finding methods for discovering those clusters whose results can be characterized in terms of such a characterization.
+**Goals:** The goal of this seminar is to explore the problem of rigorously characterizing clusters in data and of finding methods for discovering those clusters whose results can be related to this characterization.

 **Methods:** Initially, members of the seminar will explore the literature in search of existing work related to the seminar goal, and will present what they find to the group.
 Over time, I hope we will begin to develop some new ideas in this field.